 MY TWO CENTS for Healthy Eating Diet Plan

 I often tell people that my husband would eat cardboard if he thought it was good for him!
-That's because he is highly motivated to be healthy, and that trumps all of the other factors in choosing the foods he eats.
+That's because he is highly motivated to be healthy, and that overrides all of the other factors in choosing the foods he eats.

 In other words, his appetite, social milieu, taste preferences, mood, busy schedule and use of financial resources all take a back seat to his desire to be healthy, feel good and live well.
 He has discovered that all the parts of his life are better when he eats a healthy diet, especially as he is getting older.

 And it works.
 He often goes biking with guys much younger than him, has the stamina to work and play hard and is fit and trim, in spite of some hereditary risk factors and a few occupational pitfalls, such as a desk job with significant stress.